 Exercises will be prescribed to help you build strength and movement.
 The first month will most likely include easier exercises.
 Over time, you’ll exercise harder to improve your endurance.

-Your heart and blood pressure may be monitored as you work.
+Your heart, oxygen saturation, and blood pressure may be monitored as you work.

 Don’t stop once you’ve finished your program!
 Make what you learned in rehab a regular part of your life.
 Here are some tips:

 Work out at home or at a gym.
 Try renting a new workout video each week.
 Take an exercise class.
 Find something that keeps you interested.